richb-hanover/OpenWrtScripts/Why You Should Configure A Spare Router.md

 ## Usage

 When you retire a router from service, run this script.
+The script requires the router to have an Ethernet WAN connection.
-It is available at [config-spare-router.sh](https://github.com/richb-hanover/OpenWrtScripts/blob/master/config-spare-router.sh) To use it:
+It is available at [config-spare-router.sh](https://github.com/richb-hanover/OpenWrtScripts/blob/master/config-spare-router.sh)

-* Connect your laptop via Ethernet to a LAN port
+* Connect your laptop via Wi-Fi or via Ethernet to a LAN port
 * Connect the router's WAN Ethernet to the Internet (perhaps the LAN port of the new router).
 * Use the LuCI GUI to reset settings to